-This International Standard specifies the minimum operational and performance requirements, methods of testing and test results for equipment that complies with performance standards not inferior to those adopted by the International Maritime Organization (IMO) in Resolution A.823.
-In addition, this standard takes account of IMO Resolution A.694 and is associated with IEC 60945.
+This International Standard specifies the minimum performance requirements, technical characteristics, methods of testing and test results for equipment that complies with performance standards not inferior to those adopted by the International Maritime Organisation (IMO) - resolution MSC.64(67) Annex 4.

+This standard takes account of IMO resolution A.694 and is associated with IEC 60945.